Close

 Ecuador Visa Categories and Application Types

 Ecuador offers multiple visa categories designed to accommodate various travel purposes, from short-term tourism to permanent residency.
 Understanding the correct visa type ensures smooth entry and compliance with immigration regulations.
+All visa applications are now processed through Ecuador's E-Visa system introduced in 2024, eliminating in-person submissions at immigration offices.

 Tourist and Visitor Visas